RealityBending/Onboarding/README.md

 ### The Bright Oath

-Now that you have GitHub account, and that you are part of our team, you can check-out our pledge [**here**](https://github.com/RealityBending/BrightOath).
-If the link doesn't work, **please send us a message** so we can update your accesss level.
+Now that you have GitHub account, we need to set your authorizations to the various repositories that we have.
+Once you have been "set", you should be able to see this page [**here**](https://github.com/RealityBending/BrightOath).
+If the link doesn't work, **please send us a message** to remind us to update your accesss level.

 ### Create your first Github Pull Requests (PR)